geopython/stetl/docs/install.rst

 https://packages.debian.org/search?keywords=stetl (Debian) and
 https://launchpad.net/ubuntu/+source/python-stetl (Ubuntu, Xenial and later).
 Stetl is split into 2 packages ``python-stetl``, the Python framework and ``stetl`` the command line utility.
+NB the versions of these packages may be older than when installing Stetl via `pip` from PyPi or directly from GitHub.
+Always check this first.

 Dependencies
 ------------